guptam/kylo-docs-test/KyloDeploymentGuide.rst

 Tar file install (instead of RPM).

-This is optional for those who have to install Kylo in a different folder than /opt/thinkbig or run as a different user
+This is optional for those who have to install Kylo in a different folder than /opt/thinkbig or run as a different user.

 `Kylo TAR File Installation
 Guide <https://github.com/ThinkBigAnalytics/data-lake-accelerator/blob/master/docs/latest/deployment/kylo-tar-install.adoc>`__